Heimdal

 It might lead to numerous security problems, even possible breach occurrences.
 Personnel with unrestricted access to the company’s corporate network can cause workflow, compliance, communication, efficiency, and high-level security problems.

 At a first glance, privilege creep might not be an obvious issue.
 You might take it as a harmless mistake.
 However, it will turn into a significant problem if cybercriminals get hold of that user’s account.
-The unrevoked privileges will enable the hackers to gain access to a larger part of the company’s network.
+The account’s unrevoked privileges will allow the threat actor to gain access to a larger part of the company’s network.

 Additionally, the IT and security teams will have a harder time pinpointing the threat’s location and scope.